synthql/SynthQL/packages/docs/blog/2024-09-15-rfc-runtime-validation/index.md

 ## Where should we run validation?
 There's two possibilities: we either run it in the backend, or in the frontend.

 I think we should run it in the frontend.
-The reason being that the backend could in theory have a schema that is correct, but the frontend has a different schema, in which case you would get no validation errors.

-This is not a theoretical case, this can happen if the frontend is on an old version.
+The reason being that the backend could in theory have a schema that is correct with respect to PG, but incompatible with the frontend's schema, in which case you would get no validation errors.
+The backend would think that everything is fine, but the frontend would start breaking.
+This is not a theoretical case, this can happen if the frontend is running an old version.
 We often have cases in Luminovo where the frontend is running a version from several weeks ago.

 # Putting it all together